JetBrains/intellij-sdk-docs/topics/ui/controls/tabs.md

 In code editors, tabs are created with another component — [`JBEditorTabs`](%gh-ic%/platform/platform-api/src/com/intellij/ui/tabs/impl/JBEditorTabs.java).
 It supports extended functionality like icons, closeable, and draggable tabs.
 Do **not** use this component in dialogs.

 In tool windows, tabs are generated automatically.
-See [Tool window](tool_window.md).
+See also [Tool window](tool_window.md).

 ## When to use